 Shane is a strong supporter of gun rights.
 He believes we should trust and reward law-abiding gun owners and be tough on criminals.
 Shane led the fight on the Senate floor to allow law-abiding Concealed Weapons Permit holders to carry their weapons in restaurants.

 Shane has opposed the constant push by “Progressives” to restrict gun ownership.
-He is adamantly opposed to the use of Presidential Executive Orders to restrict guns (or anything else for that matter).

 Shane has a strong pro-life record and believes life begins at conception.